DonaldWhyte/algorithmic-trading-using-high-perf-data-processing-in-python/contents.md

 [NEXT]
 Every weekday just before the US stock market closes:

+TODO: strikeout not necessary! just grey out!

-0. choose 4000 stocks to consider trading <!-- .element: class="crossed" -->
+0. choose 4000 stocks to consider trading <!-- .element: class="previous" -->
 1. calculate each stock's daily returns for the past year  <!-- .element: class="focus" -->
 2. calculate correlation between each stock's returns <!-- .element: class="hidden" -->
 3. use correlations and yesterday's returns to decide how much to buy/sell of each stock <!-- .element: class="hidden" -->